Osvak/PlatformerGame/README.md

  - F3 -> Start from the beginning of the current level
  - F5 -> Save the current game state
  - F6 -> Load the previous state (even across levels)
- - F7 -> Go to last save point (checkpoint or start of level)
- - F8 -> Unlock/Lock the camera
+ - F8 -> View GUI bounds rectangles and state in different colors
- - F9 -> Show collisions
+ - F9 -> Show collisions and pathfinding
  - F10 -> God Mode
  - F11 -> Enable/Disable FPS cap to 30

+ - C -> Enable/Disable free camera mode
  - Arrow Keys -> Move the camera if the camera is unlocked

 ## Developers